ondat/documentation/docs/knowledgebase/solution-unable-to-connect-to-etcd.md

 - Ensure that the `etcd` URL that is set in the `StorageOSCluster` custom resource is correct and it includes the port number.
 - Ensure that the `etcd` peers are routable from the `etcd` advertise addresses of each peer, and not only from a load balancer.
 - Ensure that `etcd`  is routable from the network where the worker nodes reside.

-## Root Cause

-- This issue is cause by the Ondat daemonset pods not being able to connect to the `etcd` cluster.
-This is generally caused by `etcd`  being unreachable due to [network partitioning](https://en.wikipedia.org/wiki/Network_partition) or misconfiguration.